barnardcsc/Spring-24-Welcome-Back-to-Spring/README.md

 **This repository contains the following materials:**
-  1. welcome-back-to-spring-2024: &ensp; PDF slide deck containing: general workshop outline/flow, links to virtual games, and resources to stay connected to the CSC for future events
+  1. welcome-back-to-spring-2024.pdf: &ensp; slide deck containing: general workshop outline/flow, links to virtual games, and resources to stay connected to the CSC for future events

 **For quick access to the games played during this workshop, please see below:**